 South Manitou Island Lighthouse

 Guiding ships safely through the Manitou Passage, the South Manitou Island Lighthouse is an important beacon in Lake Michigan.
 It’s part of the Sleeping Bear Dunes National Lakeshore, with tours that take you to the top for an incredible panoramic view of National Lakeshore.
+Open for tours in the summer months, free of charge.

 Grand Traverse Lighthouse Museum